 - Video games

 This shouldn’t take up more than one line on your resume.
-Use Sam to learn different ways of resume creation and incorporate your interests into your resume.
+Use our easy-to-use Resume Builder to add interest to your resume and make sure it stands out.

 2. Be Concise